uwcmg/CMG_seqr/README.md

 # *The following steps happen on the seqr web server...*

-# 1) Create a project for your CMG project on the web server
+# 1) Create a project for your CMG project
 use the ${projectName} in the vol6 directory of the project of the form .../mendelian_projects/${projectName}
 to name your new project in seqr